Junák: Scout and Guide ideals and symbology

 The Scout Motto (Skautské heslo) is Buď připraven, translating as Be Prepared in Czech.
 The Czech noun for a single Scout is Skaut.

-The famous painter Mikoláš Aleš created the Czech Scout emblem-the symbol is the Scout lily, with the head of a Chodovian dog (a legendary symbol of faithfulness and freedom, the historical symbol of Czech frontiersmen), placed on the trefoil.
+The painter Mikoláš Aleš created the Czech Scout emblem-the symbol is the Scout lily, with the head of a Bohemian Shepherd (a legendary symbol of faithfulness and freedom, the historical symbol of Czech frontiersmen), placed on the trefoil.
 The musician Karel Kovařovic composed the Czech Scout anthem.

-Scout Promise (Skautský slib)

-Slibuji na svou čest, jak dovedu nejlépe: